The Spirits Workshop

 That first still affectionately called ‘Yoyo’, helped the crew at The Spirits Workshop create Curiosity Gin - Recipe #23.
 The team perfected the stuff through trial and error and through lots of late night tastings.
 It took 23 tries to get it just right and the final result is made with Canterbury grain and eleven botanicals including Otago lavender, Manuka and fresh citrus.

 You can sample Recipe #23 at the cellar door here as well as Curiosity’s other gin varieties.
-In keeping with their commitment to NZ inspired flavours, the Curious Dry is made with kawakawa, horopito, tarata, and manuka.
+In keeping with their commitment to NZ inspired flavours, the Curious Dry is made with mainly native botanicals like kawakawa, horopito, and manuka.
 It’s bright and herbaceous, a Kiwi take on the London Dry style.
 The Pinot Barrel Sloe, meanwhile, is made batch by batch in Otago Pinot Noir barrels.
 Whether you’re a long time gin lover, or just getting acquainted with the stuff, The Spirits Workshop team will show you the ropes.

 If you simply can’t get enough, head along to Riverside Market.
-Here you’ll find the Curiosity cocktail bar where you can spend the afternoon sipping handcrafted, one of a kind G&Ts and other delightful classic and bespoke cocktails.
+Here you’ll find the Curiosity Cocktail Bar where you can spend the afternoon sipping handcrafted, one of a kind G&Ts and other delightful classic and bespoke cocktails.

-Words by Olivia Sisson & Photography by Nancy Zhou
+Words by Olivia Sisson & Photography by Daniela Aebli & Nancy Zhou

 Information not correct?
 Report an error